-While this tactic may just be the latest way to influence SEO, the best content marketers — and even journalists — have been using it for years to create targeted content that answers a specific need.
+The cluster topic model may be the latest way to influence SEO, but the best content marketers have been using it for years.
 Aside from SEO benefits, here are four reasons you should adopt a topic cluster model for your content.

-The content that your brand creates naturally should speak to your capabilities, thought leadership and unique value proposition.
-If you’re a hospital that seeks to be the go-to provider of heart care in your area, a lone piece of content on your website featuring heart-healthy tips won’t do the trick.
-Imagine instead the impact you could make with a section of your site devoted to heart health and wellness — with a central hub page offering why heart health is important to overall health and linked pages with patient testimonial videos, heart-healthy recipes, heart tips specific to women and more.
+The content that your brand creates should speak to your capabilities, thought leadership and unique value proposition.
+If you’re a hospital aiming to be the go-to cardiology provider in your area, a lone piece of content on your website featuring heart-healthy tips won’t do the trick.
+Imagine the impact you could make with a section of your site devoted to heart health and wellness.
+A cardiology hub page explaining why heart health is important to overall health would be much more effective.
+You could link to the hub with pages dedicated to patient testimonial videos, heart-healthy recipes, heart tips specific to women and more.

 When it comes to creating meaningful, valuable content that your audience wants to engage with, most of the time, saying everything will get you nothing.
-By slicing up a topic into more digestible sub-topics, you avoid overwhelming your audience with a piece of content that’s too time-consuming or cumbersome to read.
-And you keep them coming back for more.
-It’s actually no new concept: Newspapers and magazines have created multi-part series since who knows when.
+By slicing up a topic into more digestible sub-topics, you avoid overwhelming your audience.
+Content that is too long is time-consuming and cumbersome to read.
+Instead, keep your audience coming back for more with bite-size, related pieces.
+This is why serialized content has been so successful for newspapers, magazines, books and podcasts for years.

-Is your website full of text pages with little visual, audio or video content?
-The cluster model approach also lends itself to content format diversity.
-In addition to providing complementary sub-topics through a satellite of pages, you can offer those sub-topics in different formats including photos, video and audio.
+Is your website full of text with little visual, audio or video content?
+The cluster topic model also lends itself to content format diversity.
+In addition to providing complementary sub-topics through a constellation of pages, you can offer those sub-topics in different audio and visual formats.

-Who doesn’t like finding efficiencies, especially when it’s paired with increased value?
-Planning and creating a set of content pieces on a complementary topic requires less time and effort than planning and creating disparate pieces.
-Less research time and fewer interviews with subject matter experts are needed, and freelance costs can even be reduced if you outsource.
+Who doesn’t like finding efficiencies, especially when they’re paired with increased value?
+Planning and creating a set of complementary content pieces on a topic requires less time and effort than planning and creating disparate pieces.
+Less research time and fewer interviews with subject matter experts are needed, and freelance costs can be reduced if you outsource.